nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 search strategy during mate pairing; instead, they combine it with other decision-making systems to rationally obtain a partner.

-Tandem pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
+Pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
 In termites just after swarming, the number of observed tandem runs increased during observational periods, while it was highest since the beginning in the individuals with extended mate search (Fig. 3B).
 This pattern could be interpreted with a sequential choice model (Janetos, 1980; Real, 1990).